thecodejedi/Paket.VisualStudio/README.md

 Installation
 ------------

-Paket.VisualStudio is available in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/ce104917-e8b3-4365-9490-8432c6e75c36).

-You can also download the lastest (unreleased) installer from [AppVeyor](https://ci.appveyor.com/project/SteffenForkmann/paket-visualstudio/history):
+You can also download the lastest (unreleased) installer from [AppVeyor](https://ci.appveyor.com/project/thecodejedi/paket-visualstudio/history):
 Choose the latest build and navigate to the "artifacts" tab.

 ### Getting involved